Home Ecology

 And there are some daft ideas presented along with reasonable ones, sometimes because the writer was trying to hit a number.
 A book published by Penguin aimed at 1001 tips, and on the first page was this gem: “Write small so you use less paper.”

 It’s not that we can’t find good models.
-Cooks Illustrated and Fine Gardening and Family Handyman in the US have incredibly precise instructions and tips, and the BBC and Royal Horticultural Society (and many others
+Cooks Illustrated and Fine Gardening and Family Handyman in the US have incredibly precise instructions and tips, and the BBC and Royal Horticultural Society (and many others1) put out great how-to.

 If we are serious about climate change - and god knows we should be, given that Tuesday was hottest day recorded on the planet - we need to have solid, specific advice available to all.